amanijabeur/Market-Pulse/README.md

 # Market Pulse

 A Python-based financial analytics platform that runs a fully automated daily pipeline on the 100 most-active US stocks.
-Scrapes live price data, scores news sentiment, computes technical indicators, detects anomalies and signals, forecasts key metrics, and produces a self-contained interactive HTML dashboard — all from a single command.
+Scrapes live price data, scores news sentiment, computes technical indicators, detects anomalies and signals, forecasts key metrics, and produces a self-contained interactive HTML dashboard, all from a single command.

 ---